 The South African Minister of Finance recently announced that there will be a few hidden costs lurking in our pumps.
 And unfortunately, these costs will keep feeding the fuel monster over the next following months.

-So, what are these hidden costs?
+So, what are new prices?

 Which means we’ll have to be smart about our cars.
 And stop fueling the monster!